intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/keras_mixed_precision.md.txt

 ## Overview

-  Intel® Extension for TensorFlow* supports **[keras mixed precision](https://www.tensorflow.org/guide/mixed_precision)**,  which can run with 16-bit and 32-bit mixed floating-point types during training and inference to make it run faster with less memory consumption.
+  Intel® Extension for TensorFlow* supports **[Keras mixed precision](https://www.tensorflow.org/guide/mixed_precision)**,  which can run with 16-bit and 32-bit mixed floating-point types during training and inference to make it run faster with less memory consumption.

   After installing Intel® Extension for TensorFlow*, you need to configure mixed_precision.Policy and identify hardware devices, the models will run with 16-bit and 32-bit mixed floating-point types.
-The following table shows the types of mixed_precision.Policy supported for Intel hardwares.
+The following table shows the types of mixed_precision.Policy supported for Intel hardware.

 | mixed_precision.Policy | Hardware device |
 | ---------------------- | --------------- |